Ahan0105/CodeCasa/README.md

 # CodeCasa

-PROGRAM 1:-Hotel Management System in C++
+PROGRAM 1:-
-A Hotel Management System in C++ is a program designed to facilitate the efficient management of various hotel operations.
+Hotel Management System in C++ is a program designed to facilitate the efficient management of various hotel operations.
 It typically includes features such as reservation handling, room assignment, billing, and reporting.
 The key components and functionalities:

 1)Class Design:
 Create classes to represent entities like Hotel, Room, Guest, and Reservation.